mateja05/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-search-readme.md

 ms.devlang: java
 ms.service: resourcemanager
 ---
-# Azure Resource Manager dns client library for Java - version 2.20.0-alpha.20221006.1
+# Azure Resource Manager Cognitive Search client library for Java - version 2.20.0-alpha.20221006.1

-Azure Resource Manager dns client library for Java
+Azure Resource Manager Cognitive Search client library for Java

 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).